 Types of bibliometric measures

-- Field-weighted citation impact (only available in SciVal): The ratio of citations received, relative to the expected world average for the subject field, publication type and publication year.
+- Field-weighted citation impact: the ratio of citations received relative to the expected world average for the subject field, publication type and publication year.
 It can apply to a research output or group of research outputs.
 Found in SciVal.

-- Outputs in top percentiles (only available in SciVal): The number or percentage of outputs in the top most-cited publications in the world, UK, or a specific country.
+- Outputs in top percentiles: the number or percentage of research outputs in the top most-cited publications in the world, UK, or a specific country.
 Found in Scopus and SciVal.

-- Journal Impact Factor (only available in Journal Citation Reports): based on the average number of citations received per paper published in that journal in the preceding 2 years.
-Watch a video on how to use Journal Citation Reports
+- Journal Impact Factor: based on the average number of citations received per paper published in that journal in the preceding two years.
+Found in Journal Citation Reports.

-- SCImago Journal Rank: an alternative to the Journal Impact Factor.
-The SCImago Journal Rank places higher value/weight to citations from more prestigious journals.
+- SCImago Journal Rank: places a higher value on citations from more prestigious journals.
+Found in Scopus

-- Scopus SNIP (only available in Scopus): a ratio of a journal's citation count per paper and the citation potential in its subject field.
+- Scopus SNIP: a ratio of a journal's citation count per paper and the citation potential in its subject field.
 The Scopus SNIP normalises citation rate subject differences.
+Found in Scopus.